 In this competitive program, urology residents gain experience providing clinical and surgical care of pediatric and adult patients by rotating through five hospitals in the school’s Indianapolis campus.
 Each hospital has at least one junior and one senior resident in urology.
+Upper-level residents also rotate at one suburban hospital.
 The department helps residents accomplish their goals by:

 - Providing abundant clinical training material for resident experience in all aspects of urology with a focus on cancer, reconstruction, pediatrics and minimally invasive surgery.

 - Providing opportunities to operate and master surgical judgement and techniques.

 - Promoting the development of critical diagnostic and analytic qualities, both in patient care and in reading and interpretation of medical literature.

 - Providing opportunities for basic science research as well as clinical and surgical research projects corresponding to the individual resident’s interests.

 - Assisting in the development of teaching, writing and speaking skills to enhance career options.